eepgwde/spark-eg0/ppln1/README.md

 A series of Spark jobs can then be submitted to analyze the texts under different configurations.
 This would use a some cross-validation resampling to find some robust topics.

+### Technology Issues

+Using Hive to capture the data frames is very slow.

 ### Pre-processing

 The Natural Language Processing pipeline converts texts to counts of words.